 GS/SOC/GOVT 261: Encountering Global London, including a work placement experience for the final four weeks of the semester.
 Students will encounter global London firsthand by working with local companies and organizations.
 Previous placements have included schools, non-profit organizations, and organizations in the fields of finance, arts and theater, law, and more.
 (Fulfills HUMANITIES distribution requirement) (1.25 units of credit)

-In the event that COVID-19 precautions preclude the work placement experience, students will receive 1.0 unit of credit for the required "Encountering Global London" course, and students will be able to enroll in an additional course for the final four weeks of the semester (0.5 credits).
+In the event that COVID-19 precautions preclude the work placement experience, students will receive 1.0 unit of credit for the required "Encountering Global London" course, and students will be able to enroll in the following additional course for the final four weeks of the semester (0.5 credits).

 Elective Courses: (1 unit of credit each: students select 3)